timswims/ESK/README.md

 #### What Do You Need?

-- An Oracle Cloud account: if you do not already have one, sign up for a free trail [here](https://cloud.oracle.com/home).
+- An Oracle Cloud account: if you do not already have one, sign up for a free triall [here](https://cloud.oracle.com/home).
 For more information, see [How Do I Access Oracle Management Cloud?](https://docs.oracle.com/en/cloud/paas/management-cloud/omcgs/access-oracle-management-cloud.html#GUID-838A6676-0224-4CF1-8BC8-8327887D24B7)
 - An Oracle Management Cloud instance: If you don't already have an Oracle Management Cloud instance, create one.
 For more information, see [Creating an Oracle Management Cloud Instance](https://docs.oracle.com/en/cloud/paas/management-cloud/omcgs/access-oracle-management-cloud.html#GUID-C15E9F94-78CD-4868-A9F8-DCF50D267A2E).
 - Appropriate license: Configure your license edition Oracle Management Cloud – Log Analytics Edition.
 For more information, see [How Do I License Oracle Management Cloud?](https://docs.oracle.com/en/cloud/paas/management-cloud/omcgs/oracle-management-cloud-license-information.html#GUID-A2F5635B-D7DE-4277-B707-035A96F19B26)
 - A Unix host with connectivity to your Oracle Management Cloud instance and with a version of cURL that supports TLS 1.2 protocol.